raku-community-modules/raku-bench/README.md

-% perl6-bench: Tools to benchmark and compare Perl family language implementations
+%raku-bench: Tools to benchmark and compare Perl family language implementations

 <!--